 Admittedly, when I began writing this post, I did not know that some months consider more than one stone to be their birthstone.
 Do we, the other months, think this is fair?
 There shouldn’t be a choice!
 I’d be curious to see if anyone has an opinion or knows the history of the above.

-CHALLENGE: Consider buying jewelry, besides diamond and pearls, outside of your birthstone.
+Consider buying jewelry, besides diamonds and pearls, outside of your birthstone.
 I know I will.